 When taking a photo, ensure that your flash is turned off.
 Flash photography shouldn’t be used unless given permission.
 Fursuiters could be at risk if they experience a severe reaction to sudden, intense light shining in their eyes.
 Remember, their costume is severely blocking their eyesight.

 Things might go wild, but don’t act too recklessly.

 Convention facilities and hotels that often host furry gatherings will not stand for this and may decide to stop hosting them altogether.
 Simply use the same level of decorum that you would in any public setting; remember that your behavior at a conference reflects on the event’s organizers and the larger community.

 Don’t Spread Negativity

 It would be best if you did not make fun of or otherwise insult someone else’s fursuit.
-Bear in mind that many fursuiters, frequently with little to no skill, sewed their own costumes.
-It’s also common-sense behavior always to be respectful and keep the bad thoughts to yourself.
+Bear in mind that many fursuiters, frequently with little to no skill, sewed their costumes.
+It’s also common sense behavior to always be respectful and keep the bad thoughts to yourself.